 Introducing Full-Class Tutoring:

 If my online classes don’t fit your schedule, or your child’s learning needs, you might consider “full-class” tutoring.
 This is basically the scheduled assignments, grading, and accountability of a class structure, but also one-on-one instruction with your student.
 “Full-class” tutoring is super flexible, and workable online, but typically involves one to two meetings per week for a total teaching time of 1-2 hours.
 You do pay for my outside-of-class prep and grading time, as well as any textbooks that I don’t already own.
-Depending on your student’s age, and how we set this up, that sets the cost for a 30 week class at between $900 and $1500.

 What I know:

 The truth?
 I know how to teach . . . well!
 I know how to quickly synthesize information and lay it out in a memorable format.
 I ask questions and work with each student to discover the “why” behind the memory work.
 While I love math, especially that found in higher level math and science classes, I have tutored in University Physics II, the NH Insurance Exam, Programming, and Essay Writing.

 How it works:

 Give me a call, make an appointment, and then show up… it’s (almost) that simple.
 I do have a quick Tutoring Information Sheet for you or your child to fill out, but nothing too scary.
 I recommend 1 to 1.5 hour blocks of time for school-aged students, and one to two-hour blocks of time for college students.
 Remember: Bring your book or curriculum with you!
 We’re going to work with your materials to achieve your goals.
 Parents are expected to remain on site unless prior arrangements have been made.

 Is understanding stuck just out of reach?